Top 5 3rd Quarter Trades of Br - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Select Dividend ETF has a price-earnings ratio of 10.35 and a price-book ratio of 1.73.
+In terms of valuation, Avantis U.S. Large Cap Value ETF has a price-earnings ratio of 9.35 and a price-book ratio of 2.36.

-During the quarter, Brave Asset Management Inc bought 26,549 shares of ARCA:XLK for a total holding of 126,323.
-The trade had a 1.6% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $136.2.
+During the quarter, Bridge Advisory, LLC bought 19,139 shares of ARCA:TIP for a total holding of 264,041.
+The trade had a 0.98% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $111.92.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Brave Asset Management Inc bought 19,583 shares of NAS:AMZN for a total holding of 42,798.
-The trade had a 1.13% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $126.4.
+During the quarter, Bridge Advisory, LLC bought 144,402 shares of NYSE:PDT for a total holding of 392,592.
+The trade had a 0.95% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $14.71.

-During the quarter, Brave Asset Management Inc bought 22,920 shares of NYSE:DIS for a total holding of 43,534.
-The trade had a 1.1% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $107.02.
+During the quarter, Bridge Advisory, LLC bought 132,253 shares of NYSE:PCN for a total holding of 509,738.
+The trade had a 0.76% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $13.38.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.